 What kind of shows do you do?

 Our rising senior majors plan our performance season based on their interests, so we do not have a set pattern of producing work in particular genres.
-Many of our seniors choose to create original work, while others choose to work on plays from the contemporary or classic repertoire.
-From time-to-time, we round out our season with additional productions or dance events.
-Recent years have seen plays by Shakespeare and Chekhov, original plays by students, new one-person shows, and devised works by student directors.
+Many of our seniors choose to create original plays, performances, and dance works, while others choose to work on material from the contemporary or classic repertoire.
+We round out our season with additional productions or dance events.
 Non-majors participate in all of our shows.

 Do students do shows that are not part of your main season?

 Yes!
 In addition to our main season, we make theater and dance pieces as part of our studio course work, and we need students to participate in those projects on an extracurricular basis.
-So, students do their own extra-curricular projects outside of the department, especially at Marsh Arts House, a residence for arts-interested students, or with various extracurricular groups in both theater and dance.
+Also, students do their own extra-curricular projects outside of the department, especially at Marsh Arts House, a residence for arts-interested students, or with various extracurricular groups in both theater and dance.

 All of the Five College theater and dance departments have open audition policies, and many of our students perform on other campuses.
 We also are part of the Five College Multicultural Theater Committee, which helps to support additional student projects, hosts a student playwriting festival, and brings in visiting artists.